Minatamis na saging is one of those nostalgic desserts that just feels like home-simple, sweet, and familiar.

 If you're using fresh saba bananas, peel them first.
 If you're using frozen, just thaw them until soft enough to slice.
 Cut the bananas into bite-size pieces.

-If your bananas are very ripe, cut them a little larger so they don’t get mushy.
-You can also cut them bigger if you prefer chunkier pieces—just keep in mind they’ll need a bit more time to cook.
+If your bananas are very ripe, cut them a little larger so they don't get mushy.
+You can also cut them bigger if you prefer chunkier pieces - just keep in mind they'll need a bit more time to cook.

 Step 3: Make the syrup (arnibal)

-Bring it to a boil, then lower the heat.
 Let it simmer until the sugar dissolves and the syrup slightly thickens.
-If you prefer it more on the “saucy” or soupy side, you can keep it a bit thinner — it’s really up to you.
+If you prefer it more on the "saucy" or soupy side, you can keep it a bit thinner.

 Step 4: Add the bananas